elhernes/Candle/readme.md

 * Added RPN calculator / keypad, inspired by CNCjs "shopfloor tablet" ui
 * Added macro script for XYZ Probe
 * Probe, Safe, and User commands can be read from a file
-* merged in changes from a number of PR's in denvi/Candle
+* merged in changes from a few of PR's in denvi/Candle
   * fedya/master (preference paths on mac/linux)
   * garuma/tcp-support (connect over TCP)
   * dorkable-forkable/yoiang-MacOS (macOS fixes)

+### Work In Progress
+Some of this is a work in progress, the to-do list:
+* look at frmmain.ui alternatives, something more suited to a small screen Candle2 looks promising, as does the Experimental branch.
+* I've only implemented the display and jogging for the WHB04B-4.
+There is really a lot more it can do.
+* Add more %directives to the macro pre-processor (like %message-box)
+* The button arrangement on RPN keypad doesn't feel right.
+I need to use it a bit more to see how to arrange the keys.

-Supported functions:
+## Supported functions:
-* Controlling GRBL-based cnc-machine via console commands, buttons on form, numpad.
+* Controlling GRBL-based cnc-machine via console commands, buttons on form, numpad, or pendant.
 * Monitoring cnc-machine state.
 * Loading, editing, saving and sending of G-code files to cnc-machine.
 * Visualizing G-code files.

-System requirements for running "Candle":
+## System requirements for running "Candle":
 -------------------
 * Qt5
 * macOS/Linux (probably windows with a bit of effort)